w3tecch/typeorm-seeding/README.md

 | `--class` or `--c` | null           | Option to specify a specific seeder class to run individually |
 | `--config`         | `ormconfig.js` | Path to the typeorm config file (json or js).                 |

-## ❯ Example

-A good example is in the [express-typescript-boilerplate](https://github.com/w3tecch/express-typescript-boilerplate) repository.

 ## ❯ License

 [MIT](/LICENSE)